 What’s really great about Clip Stack is that it can remember unlimited amounts of text copied to the clipboard, which can even be recovered after rebooting the device.
 I personally use the Clip Stack widget to keep a record of things that I wish to read later (I know there are other more user friendly ways to read things later) or to save phone numbers or other contact information which I don’t have the time or patience to copy down.

-Download Clip Stack (Free)
+Download Clip Stack (Free, in-app purchases)

 Last, but not the least, is the Beebom app which now also has a handy little widget that can help you stay up to date on the latest tech news right from your home screen.
 The Beebom widget displays the latest news posted on the app and which you can just use it to keep a track of the headlines, you can also tap on the widget to jump right into the app and the read the entire story.